Bahmni/performance-test/README.md

 ### Workflow

-- Gets triggered on push to master branch.
+- Trigger is set as Manual
-- The `workflow-dispatch` trigger could be utilised to generate performance test report based on suitable `LOAD_SIMULATION_TYPE`.
+- The `Run Performance Test` trigger could be utilised to generate performance test report based `CUSTOM_SIMULATION`
 - The workflow performs the following steps :
+  - Starting the EC2 Instance
   - Building the project
-  - Running performance test based on the `LOAD_SIMULATION_TYPE`
+  - Running performance test in the EC2 instance based on the `LOAD_SIMULATION_TYPE` or `CUSTOM_SIMULATION`
-  - Removing older reports (keeps hold of latest 10 reports)
-  - Publishing reports
-  - Uploading the artifact (latest performance report) and
-  - Posting Slack notification containing Success/Failure message and link to the published report on successful workflow.
+  - To start the custom simulation provide the following as inputs
+      - Number of concurrent users to test - Example: 50,70,100
+      - Duration of test - Example: 5,10,24
+      - Units for duration - Hours or Minutes
+      - Valid reportname (optional) - Example: bahmniclinic-20230330090426833
+      - Enter number of patients to be created (optional) - Example: 50,100 (These patients will be created and same will be replaced in registrations.csv)
+  - By default the startup script which runs before the test closes all the exisiting active patients visits  and create 60% of Number of concurrent users as new patients followed by starting the visit for them
+  - Follow the steps in `AWS EC2 Execution` to view the progress and download the report

+### Note
+   - `Stop Performance Test EC2 instance` this workflow can be used to stop the EC2 instance
+   - `Execution in GH Machine` this workflow can be used to run the test in Github provided machine which is not recommanded due to hardware restrictions